Women in the labour market

 The council’s activities were particularly critical to the fight for private-sector equal pay.
 The Federation of Labour (the umbrella group for private-sector unions) was not interested in equal pay, and CEPO provided leadership and co-ordination of the union and women’s groups fighting for equity.

 Many existing women’s organisations pushed for equal pay, notably the NCW.
 It passed its first resolution supporting equal pay in 1896, the year it was set up.
 By the time the private sector Equal Pay Act was passed in 1972, the NCW had passed nearly 20 such resolutions.
 It would go on to pass similar resolutions in support of pay equity.
-In 2009 equal pay remained the only resolution passed at the NCW’s first conference that had not been achieved.
+In 2009 equal pay was the only resolution passed at the NCW’s first conference that had not been achieved.

 1967 advisory council